rosslancaster1/rosslancaster1.github.io/_posts/2017-08-28-fuel-cell-supply-chain-analysis.md

 * An analysis of how many days of production they were losing due to their current manufacturing system
 * An analysis of how work in progress inventory was hurting their bottom line and increasing their storage costs
 * An analysis showing how utilizing our recommendations should decrease storage costs by over $400,000 per year,and should double the number of fuel cells they are able to produce per shift

+The complete analysis and report for this project cannot be shared publically due to privacy concerns.